Last Update 07-04-07

 That leaves all of the standard engine size Pontiacs (the majority of racers,) without an opportunity to have

 heads-up fun.
-If anyone wants help establishing FAIR heads-up classes Bruce has good ideas
+If anyone wants help establishing FAIR heads-up classes, I have good ideas

-and will offer all of the help he can.
-For fun we've
+and will offer all of the help I can.

 just so they'd have some fun telling their friends, "I beat those RRE guys! "